nathanmcnulty/M365-Learning/Powershell Modules.md

 ## AzureAD Preview Powershell Module

-I tend to prefer the Preview module which has support for newer features sooner.
-These are a little less flexible than the Az modules unless you know the exact query you need, and often it requires the use of the -All switch for large tenants.
+I tend to prefer the Preview module which is often faster and has support for newer features sooner.
+For working with Azure AD, this supports modifying more attributes than other modules, but it often requires the use of the -All switch for large tenants to return enough results.
 You may find yourself having to query more than you want and filtering with a " | Where-Object " more often than you'd like.
 I'd play with both Az and AzurAD modules and see which fits your scenario best.
 <p>&nbsp;</p>

 ## AzureAD Preview Installation